ZetaBank/-zeta_edu_hgu/docs/source/courses/course_4/7.robot_drive_4/node.rst

 - A driving plan is developed using four major types of data.
 - Through this, the motor is controlled and driven.
 - Receive real-time feedback on how much you moved through the encoder.
+- IMU : Sensors that measure acceleration and angular velocity
+- odom : The concept of estimating a relative location by determining how far it is from the starting point, rather than knowing the absolute location like GPS
 |

 --------------------------------------------------------------------------------